sneakysneak/docs/pages/utility-connectors/03-global-object-storage.md

 ## Purpose

-If you need to store some data and make it accessible across all cycles in your account, this Utility Connector can be used.
+To store some data in the form of one or more JSON objects and then access that data (in any Cycle in the same Cyclr Account) you can use the **Cycle Object Storage** Connector.

-The **Global *Object* Storage** Connector works using a Key that sets and gets a Value that can contain several separate properties.
-These could be several pieces of data about a contact such as their firstname, lastname, etc.
+The **Global *Object* Storage** Connector works by using a Key that sets and gets a Value that can contain several separate properties.
+These could be several pieces of data about a contact such as their forename, surname etc.

 If you only wish to store a single value, you could instead use the **[Global *Data* Storage](./global-data-storage)** Connector which works with simple Key and Value pairs.